Entry requirements to China

 All customers must wear facial masks during the whole flight and should not remove their masks unless necessary, e.g., during meals.

-You will be tested for COVID-19 on arrival and will be quarantined for 14 days at your own cost in designated places.
+You will in addition be tested for coronavirus on arrival in China and will be quarantined for 14 days at your own cost in designated places.

 Latest entry restrictions can be found via the IATA website and appropriate consulate or embassy.